awsdocs/aws-doc-sdk-examples/dotnet/README.md

 The code examples appear in two main folders:

 - example_code:  This folder contains code examples that have unit tests.
 - example_code_legacy:  This folder contains legacy code examples.
-Legacy code examples may use older versions of the .NET framework, and they may not contain unit tests.
+Legacy code examples might use older versions of the .NET framework, and they might not contain unit tests.

-Legacy code examples may be updated and moved from the example_code_legacy to the example_code folder.
+Legacy code examples might be updated and moved from the example_code_legacy to the example_code folder.

 # Prerequisites